Hackworth/SPVoice-XBMC/README.md

 Installation
 ------------
-To install SiriProxy-XBMC, add the following to your Siri Proxy config.yml file (~/.siriproxy/config.yml):
+To install SPVoice-XBMC, add the following to your SPVoice Proxy config.yml file (~/.spvoice/config.yml):

     - name: 'XBMC'
-      git: 'git://github.com/Hackworth/SiriProxy-XBMC.git'
+      git: 'git://github.com/Hackworth/SPVoice-XBMC.git'
       xbmc_host: '192.168.1.4' #Internal IP address of your computer running XBMC.
       xbmc_port: 8080          #Port that the XBMC interface listens to.
       xbmc_username: 'xbmc'    #Username as specified in XBMC
       xbmc_password: 'xbmc'    #password as specified in XBMC

-Stop Siri Proxy (CTRL-C if it's running in the foreground or `killall siriproxy` if it's running in the background)

-Update Siri Proxy (`siriproxy update`)

-Start Siri Proxy (`rvmsudo siriproxy server`)

-The SiriProxy-XBMC plugin should now be ready for use.

 Multiroom configuration
 -----------------------
-If you have multiple XBMC systems in your house you can configure SiriProxy-XBMC to control them.
+If you have multiple XBMC systems in your house you can configure SPVoice-XBMC to control them.
 To do so, create a configuration file called xbmc_rooms.yml and put in the same folder as config.yml Here is an example of the rooms file: